International human rights

 Other international human rights instruments

-Over the years, a number of other international human instruments giving effect to the UDHR have been drafted and adopted.
-Some of these are truly international, e.g. the International Covenant on Civil and Political Rights, while others are regional, e.g. the American Convention on Human Rights and the African Charter on Human and Peoples' Rights.
-Some deal with specific issues, e.g. the Convention against Torture, and some with the rights of specific groups, e.g. the Refugee Convention and the Convention on the Rights of the Child.
+Over the years, a number of other international human rights instruments giving effect to the UDHR have been drafted and adopted.
+Some of these are truly international, such as the International Covenant on Civil and Political Rights, while others are regional, like the American Convention on Human Rights and the African Charter on Human and Peoples' Rights.
+Some deal with specific issues, like the Convention against Torture, and some with the rights of specific groups, such as the Refugee Convention and the Convention on the Rights of the Child.
 The United Kingdom has ratified many of these international Conventions.

 The European Court of Human Rights and enforcement of the European Convention